 Later, during a moment of writer’s block in his novel, he wrote an origin story for a thief character called The Black Raven.
 ‘Birth of the Black Raven’ was always intended to be a stand-alone story with a very open ending.
 A year later, after his first trip to Venice, he wrote ‘Race for the Night Ruby‘, and decided to cast the same character, but now as a master thief.
 Once that was done, he really had no choice but to fill in the gaps between the two stories and then continue on with more adventures.
 As of writing this, Black Raven has had over 21 stories.

 In 2011, after attending a brutal 3-day writing workshop, Seth finally came to grips that his first novel was simply dreadful.
 Instead of feeling dismayed, it gave him the courage to let it go and actually start work on an Urban Fantasy story that he’d been mulling for several years.

-At this time, Seth is currently working on more Valducan stories.
+Seth has now published four Valducan novels and a seperate novel Ashes of Onyx.
 He has many more Black Raven adventures planned.
 One day he hopes to pen that epic fantasy, as well as a gritty pulp crime novel.

 When not writing, Seth loves going on walks to clear his head and daydream.
 He enjoys traveling.
 His favorite city is Florence.
 Table-top role-playing is still an enormous part of his life.
 He loves, going to Renaissance faires, making YouTube videos, and watching bad movies with friends.